investindex/Taxes/README.md

 ## Tax loss harvesting

 Sold $5,000 of [VXUS](https://investor.vanguard.com/etf/profile/VXUS).
-Sell [VTI](https://investor.vanguard.com/etf/profile/VTI) at a loss, buy [SCHK](https://www.schwabassetmanagement.com/products/schx).
-We know they will have highly similar returns, because the large companies in SCHK (and other large cap funds) represent most of the weight in VTI.
+Sell [VTI](https://investor.vanguard.com/etf/profile/VTI) at a loss, buy [SCHX](https://www.schwabassetmanagement.com/products/schx).
+We know they will have highly similar returns, because the large companies in SCHX represent most of VTI's weighted allocation, even though SCHX holds a fraction of VTI's 4,100 stocks.
 Yet the IRS does not consider them “substantially identical” securities, because they track different indices.

 -->